rowr111/katalon-azure-devops-test-results-integration/README.md

        - records if the test passed or not (everything except passed will be marked as failed)
  - creates a test run in Azure DevOps
  - uploads the results found to Azure DevOps

+## Questions/Comments?
+Tweet me at @rowr or find me on the Katalon forum as user jeanie.conner